MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/sovereign-landing-zone.md

 ### Security

-Add filler sentence.
+The sovereign landing zone architecture makes use of confidential computing in the confidential landing zones.
+The following sections describe services that provide support for Azure confidential computing.

 #### Azure Key Vault Managed HSM

-The sovereign landing zone architecture makes use of confidential computing in the confidential landing zones.
 Key Vault is a necessary service for deploying confidential computing resources.
 For design considerations and recommendations, see [Encryption and key management in Azure](/azure/cloud-adoption-framework/ready/landing-zone/design-area/encryption-and-keys).
 You might need to choose Azure Key Vault Managed HSM for compliancy requirements.

 #### Azure Attestation